-You’ve got a gorgeous vacation rental, kitted out with all the luxuries for a comfortable and welcoming stay.
+You’ve got an amazing vacation rental, kitted out with all the luxuries for a comfortable and welcoming stay.
 Yet, you’re still not taking the bookings you’d hoped for.
 In such a competitive vacation rental market, it can be tough to make sure your property stands out from the crowd.
 There are thousands – if not millions – vacation rental listings, so it’s more important than ever to make a great first impression.

 Instead of being complacent, sitting around and waiting for reservations to trickle in, have a long, hard think about what you’re doing wrong.
 Though you might not want to admit that anything is your fault, it’s likely something you can easily fix.

-In this brutally honest article, we take a look at our top six reasons why you’ll never increase your vacation rental bookings (unless you change something soon).
+In this article, we’ll take a look at our top 9 reasons why you’ll never increase your vacation rental bookings (unless you change something soon).
 Follow the advice below to avoid blunders and you’ll soon reap the rewards as you gain more exposure for your property.

 Many vacation rental owners overlook the importance of SEO and other online marketing techniques to bring traffic to their websites, but we can’t stress enough what a massive effect it can really have.

 Your entire business foundation rests heavily on this cornerstone.
-Doubling, tripling or even quadrupling the amount of bookings you take is only going to be possible with an effective listing that has optimal vacation rental photography.
+Doubling, tripling or even quadrupling the number of bookings you take is only going to be possible with an effective listing that has optimal vacation rental photography.

 Online reviews are everything in our internet-fueled lives, so if you don’t have any on your site, no one is going to give you the time of day or even consider booking your vacation rental.